 - Stay informed.
-Subscribe to our Facebook page AEM Meadowbank Complex to have access to the latest information regarding the road activities.
-Visit our website aemnunavut.ca to learn more about the Sealift Season. - All Baker Lake residents that need to use the AWAR must report to the dispatcher.
+Subscribe to our Facebook page - AEM Meadowbank Complex to have access to the latest information regarding the road activities.
+Visit our website - aemnunavut.ca - to learn more about the Sealift Season. - All Baker Lake residents that need to use the AWAR must report to the dispatcher.
 However, to protect the safety of all, community members are asked to limit their use of the AWAR.
 The road will be closed during the material hauling. - Only ATVs and snowmobiles are allowed on the AWAR. - Speed limit is 50 km/h.

-- The safety of everyone on the AWAR is the main priority. - Hunters no hunting is allowed at less than 1.5 km from the mine site and hunter are not allowed up to km 85 on the AWAR. - Hauling E&I will provide the service of hauling the material to the mine site. - Transportation of NSSI employees to and from site by helicopter twice a day (morning and at the end of the shift).
+- The safety of everyone on the AWAR is the main priority. - Hunters no hunting is allowed at less than 1.5 km from the mine site.
+No shooting is allowed within 1 km of the AWAR.
+Hunters are allowed up to km 85 on the AWAR. - Hauling E&I will provide the service of hauling the material to the mine site. - Transportation of NSSI employees to and from site by helicopter twice a day (morning and at the end of the shift).